-Editor’s note: Today is Valentine’s Day as well as the first day of Lent – the first time since 1945 that the two days have coincided!
-What a day for love!
-What a day to focus on God’s love for us through his son, Jesus!
+Editor’s note: Today is Valentine’s Day!
+What a day to focus on God’s love for us through His son, Jesus!

 Oh, the things we do to give gifts to those we love.